babonet13/HostYourNode/readme.md

  HostYourNode Project Resources
  -
-Several web site are used by the project :
+Several web sites are used by the project :
   <table>
     <thead>
         <tr>